TLara1/TLara1.github.io/_projects/22_project.md

 where the slash notation is used to notate $$\not\partial=\gamma^\mu\partial_\mu$$.

 ## Lorentz Covariance of the Dirac Equation
 We have stated, and we expect the Dirac equation to be Lorentz covariant, but we have not determined how our wavefunction $$\psi$$ transforms.
-We will follow the same procedure we used to show that the unmodified Schrödinger equation was not covariant; performing a Lorentz transform and then determining an adequate modification to $$psi$$ such that the Dirac equation in the new basis is unchanged.
+We will follow the same procedure we used to show that the unmodified Schrödinger equation was not covariant; performing a Lorentz transform and then determining an adequate modification to $$\psi$$ such that the Dirac equation in the new basis is unchanged.
 Our procedure this time around will be somewhat more sophisticated.
 Let's consider a Lorentz transform,
 \begin{equation}
 x^{\mu}\rightarrow x'^\mu=\Lambda^\mu_\nu x^\nu,
 \end{equation}